 This provides some context for Officer K’s literary interests, yet his choice of Pale Fire in particular remains surprising.
 It is a postmodern metafiction with a complex and involuted narrative structure, replete with word games, intricate intertextuality, and intellectual playfulness—not the obvious choice of reading material for an artificial assassin.
 It is an exemplary ludic novel with deep intertextual ties to English and Russian literary traditions; it is also “a humanist game designed to be read and re-read inexhaustibly” without finding a single conclusive interpretation (Karshan 19).
 Like BR2049, Pale Fire is about adaptation and elusive origins.
 The title itself is an allusion to Shakespeare: “The moon’s an arrant thief/And her pale fire she snatches/From the sun” (Timon of Athens, IV.iii).
 The image of pale fire is emblematic and multifaceted.
 Nabokov’s novel is in part a comic reflection on the research he conducted while translating Pushkin’s Eugene Onegin into English, and the game involves “dramatising the intertextual puzzles he faced as an editor, and inducing his readership to share in the challenge of searching for sources and origins, genres and conventions, reminiscences, coincidences, and parodies” (Karshan 3).
 Embedding Pale Fire in the DNA of BR2049 thus implies a playful questioning of hermeneutic authority and an undermining of authoritative narrative framing, which our replicant Officer K is in no position to grasp.
-Indeed, it is extremely ironic that K is a reader of Pale Fire, a novel that undermines its overt protagonists’ claims to centrality, since he doesn’t appear to recognize his own decentred position in the narrative.
-This perspective also provides another answer to the question of why Joi hates the novel: its unconventional narrative form questions reliable patterns of identity and causality, which could destabilize her software and impede her function as a reassuring companion to K. As Rodrigo Fresán comments in his recent essayistic novel The Remembered Part, it is understandable that Joi would dislike Pale Fire because it is “a book that forces you, when reading it, to ask who is who, who created whom, who exists and who doesn’t, who remembers what’s remembered and who remembers what they’ve been forced to remember” (Fresán 607)—troubling questions for artificial beings acting in the interests of their creator.
+Indeed, it is unexpected that K is a reader of Pale Fire, a novel that undermines its overt protagonists’ claims to centrality, since he doesn’t appear to recognize his own decentred position in the narrative.
+This perspective also provides another answer to the question of why Joi hates the novel: its unconventional narrative form questions reliable patterns of identity and causality, which could destabilize her software and impede her function as a reassuring companion to K. As Rodrigo Fresán comments in his recent essayistic novel The Remembered Part, it is understandable that Joi would dislike Pale Fire because it is “a book that forces you, when reading it, to ask who is who, who created whom, who exists and who doesn’t, who remembers what’s remembered and who remembers what they’ve been forced to remember” ( 607)—troubling questions for artificial beings acting in the interests of their creator.

 The humanizing factor is further complicated by the book’s appearance in a different context, one that suggests that literature may also be part of a system of control.
-In 2049, the classic Voigt-Kampff empathy test, used to detect replicants hiding in plain sight, has been replaced by a new “baseline” test designed to constrain affect and control behaviour.
-The test is in a way emblematic of Villeneuve’s blending of visual and literary idiom, for, as Mulhall points out, “the baseline test privileges linguistic responsiveness over physiological visibilia as the most effective medium for revealing a replicant’s inner life” (Mulhall 41).
+In BR2049, the classic Voigt-Kampff empathy test, used to detect replicants hiding in plain sight, has been replaced by a new “baseline” test designed to constrain affect and control behaviour.
+The test is in a way emblematic of Villeneuve’s blending of visual and literary idiom, for, as Mulhall points out, “the baseline test privileges linguistic responsiveness over physiological visibilia as the most effective medium for revealing a replicant’s inner life” (41).
 In this scene, a cold debriefing after having just “retired” the replicant Sapper Morton, Officer K recites a control text while being aggressively questioned in a way that seems calculated to provoke any feelings of resentment he might have developed in relation to his subaltern and murderous role.
 The text of Officer K’s baseline test, which sounds like a strange mantra or hymn to his artificial origin, is lifted from the poem “Pale Fire.”
 Nabokov’s text reads:

 “And blood-black nothingness began to spin